3DIC/3dic.github.io/heran.md

 layout: heran
 title: Ran HE 赫然
 ---
 Ran He (赫然) now is a special resercher at The University of Tokyo, with a concentration in surface activated bonding (SAB) technique for low-temperature wafer bonding in 3D integration.
-His linkedin page link is [https://www.linkedin.com/in/heran]https://www.linkedin.com/in/heran).
+His Linkedin page link is https://www.linkedin.com/in/heran

 ----